10-2-pursuit/project-student-dashboard/README.md

 ## Stretch Goals

-- Implemented a button to toggle between night and dark mode.
+- Implemented a button to toggle between light and dark mode.
 - Implememented a count for the number of notes added to each student (individually).